- UPDATE: June 11, 2015: A peer-reviewed critique of Prause & Pfaus 2015, by Richard A. Isenberg MD

 - UPDATE: August 5, 2016: Peer-reviewed paper by US Navy doctors – Is Internet Pornography Causing Sexual Dysfunctions?
 A Review with Clinical Reports (2016) – It’s an extensive review of the literature on porn-induced sexual problems.
 The review provides the latest data revealing a tremendous rise in youthful sexual problems.
 The paper also examines the neurological studies related to porn addiction and sexual conditioning.
 The doctors provide 3 clinical reports of men who developed porn-induced sexual dysfunctions.

-- UPDATE: Ongoing: See this page for the many studies linking porn use to sexual problems, lower arousal, and decreased sexual & relationship satisfaction.
+- UPDATE: Ongoing: See this page for more than 110 studies linking porn use to sexual problems, lower arousal, and decreased sexual & relationship satisfaction.

 Even though Gabe Deem’s critique below is quite extensive, YBOP feels compelled to comment.
 It’s disturbing that this paper, Viewing Sexual Stimuli Associated with Greater Sexual Responsiveness, Not Erectile Dysfunction, by Nicole Prause & Jim Pfaus passed peer-review.
 Please note this wasn’t a study on men with ED.
 In fact, it wasn’t really a study.
 Rather the main author claimed to have snagged data from four of her earlier studies – none of which were about ED.